YCChenVictor/blog-frontend/src/posts/software/system-design/distributed-system.md

----
-layout: post
-title:
-description: ''
-date: '2023-06-16'
-categories:
-note:
-mathjax:
-mermaidJS:
-p5JS:
-chartJS:
-threeJS:
-publish:
----

-## Introduction

-TBC
+# Title

-## Why?
+## Purpose

-Learning distributed systems is essential for understanding how to design, build, and manage robust and scalable applications that can handle the complexities of modern distributed environments.
+Learning distributed system is essential for understanding how to design, build, and manage robust and scalable applications that can handle the complexities of modern distributed environments.

-## How?
+## Concept

 ### Distributed Computing Models

 * client-server architecture
+  * Purpose: By separating client and server, we can focus on optimizing only one side.
+For example, some computation require heavy resources on the server, we can scale it up without amending any structure of the client side.
+  * Concept: Clients are typically user devices such as computers, smartphones, or tablets, which request services or resources from servers.
+Servers, on the other hand, are powerful computers or software applications that provide these services or resources to clients.
+  * Example: A classic example of client-server architecture is the World Wide Web.
+In this setup, web browsers (clients) on users' devices send requests for web pages or resources to web servers.
+The web servers then process these requests and send back the requested web pages to the clients, which are displayed in the users' browsers.
+This client-server interaction allows users to access and view web content stored on remote servers from their own devices.
 * peer-to-peer networks
+  * Purpose: The purpose of peer-to-peer (P2P) architecture is to enable distributed communication, collaboration, and resource sharing among individual nodes in a network without the need for centralized control or authority.
+  * Concept: Peer-to-peer (P2P) architecture is a decentralized computing model where individual nodes in a network act both as clients and as servers, sharing resources directly with each other without the need for a central server.
+  * Example: A classic example of peer-to-peer architecture is file-sharing networks like BitTorrent, where users share files directly with each other without relying on a central server.
+Other examples include decentralized cryptocurrency networks like Bitcoin, where nodes in the network collaborate to validate and record transactions without the need for a central authority.
 * distributed file systems

 ### Distributed Data Storage